Kannada outfits call for bandh on Dec 31 to protest defacing of Sangolli Rayanna's statue | Headlines

 Kannada outfits call for bandh on Dec 31 to protest defacing of Sangolli Rayanna's statue

-Kannada organisations on Wednesday announced a state-wide bandh on December 31 in protest against the recent defacing of a statue of freedom fighter Sangolli Rayanna by alleged activists of the Maharashtra Ekikaran Samiti in Belagavi.There will be Bandh on December 31, Kannada activist Vatal Nagaraj said in a press conference.He added that the Kannada organisations have taken the incident in Belagavi a few days ago very seriously.This is not an ordinary Bandh, it is the echo from the breath, heart and soul.
+Kannada organisations on Wednesday announced a state-wide bandh on December 31 in protest against the recent defacing of a statue of freedom fighter Sangolli Rayanna by alleged activists of the Maharashtra Ekikaran Samiti in Belagavi.There will be Bandh on December 31.

 - Country: